How to get from Edinburgh Airport to City Centre

 Get Instant Transfer Offer

-Nothing beats door to door service, and the only way to achieve this when travelling from Edinburgh (EDI) airport to the city centre is with a taxi transfer.
+Nothing beats a door-to-door service, and the only way to achieve this when travelling from Edinburgh (EDI) Airport to the city centre is by using a taxi transfer.
 Taxis are also available 24 hours a day at EDI airport.

-Standard sized taxis can take up to 4 people, so when you split the cost, it becomes one of the cheapest transfer options from Edinburgh airport.
+Standard sized taxis can take up to 4 people, which means that if you split the cost of a trip, this option becomes the cheapest means of transfer from Edinburgh airport.

 Some taxis in Edinburgh now accept card payments.
-To find out if they do, you can look for a sign on the window of your taxi or ask your driver if you're unsure.
+To find out if they do, you can look for a sign on the taxi's window or you can simply ask your driver.

-Standard sized taxis can hold up to 4 people with moderate luggage.
+Standard sized taxis can hold up to 4 people with a moderate amount of luggage.

-How to get form Edinburgh airport to city centre by bus
+How to get from Edinburgh airport to the city centre by bus

-How much is the bus from Edinburgh airport to city centre?
+How much is the bus from Edinburgh airport to the city centre?